raifismail/Middle-East-Dry-Fruits-Company-Project-case-study-/README.md

 1. Which region generates the highest total revenue?

-   a) The column chart provides a breakdown of total revenue by region, helping identify the most profitable areas.
+   -  The column chart provides a breakdown of total revenue by region, helping identify the most profitable areas.

 3. Who are the top 5 salespeople by revenue?

-   a) The donut chart shows the top-performing salespeople and their contribution to total revenue, highlighting individuals
-     who drive the company’s success.
+   -  The donut chart shows the top-performing salespeople and their contribution to total revenue, highlighting individuals who drive the company’s success.

 5. How do different teams perform in terms of total sales?

-   a) The stacked bar chart provides insights into team performance, revealing which teams contribute the most to overall
+   -  The stacked bar chart provides insights into team performance, revealing which teams contribute the most to overall revenue.
-      revenue.

 # Recommendations and Insights